Macrobrachium rosenbergii: Description

+His group established monosex biotechnologies in crustacean culture including the application of temporal RNA interference (RNAi) in the field of aquaculture for all-male culture.
+Crustacean monosex technologies are applied in Vietnam, Thailand, China, Malaysia, Israel.
+He is a co-founder of the all-female culture biotech company Enzootic Ltd.

+Prawns are efficient predators thus might serve as sustainable and responsible biocontrol agents over various invasive and pest species.
+The Sagi lab development of monosex prawn biotechnologies enables the application of responsible, efficient, and non-invasive biocontrol agents in various parts of the world.

 Morphotypes

 Three different morphotypes of males exist.
 The first stage is called "small male" (SM); this smallest stage has short, nearly translucent claws.
 If conditions allow, small males grow and metamorphose into "orange claws" (OC), which have large orange claws on their second chelipeds, which may have a length of 0.8 to 1.4 times their body size.
 OC males later may transform into the third and final stage, the "blue claw" (BC) males.
 These have blue claws, and their second chelipeds may become twice as long as their bodies.